event-modeling/eventmodeling.org/content/_index.md

 ![chart](meta-chart.png)

 The challenge of automating, especially, non-trivial systems is the rising cost curve for further changes as the system grows in complexity.
-Most of this in automation has to do with re-work (shown as red boxes below).
-Event Modeling minimizes the amount of rework by working off of a blue print that can be created in a very short time compared to existing methodologies.
+Most of this extra cost of automation has to do with re-work (shown as red boxes below).
+Event Modeling minimizes the amount of rework by working off of a blue print that can be created in a very short time compared to existing design and modeling methodologies.

 ![cost comparison](cost-comparison.jpg)